aauthur/LinAlgLib/README.md

 This project was built for Python, with the ultimate aim of contributing to other machine learning libraries.

+### PyPi and Installation

+You can find linalgebralib on pypi here: https://pypi.org/project/linalgebralib/

+To install and utilize this library, simply run `pip install linalgebralib`.

 # Documentation
 The following documents everything presently supported by linalgebralib.